nak3/note/misc/networking.md

 ### Basic feature of TCP

-- sequence number
+- sequence number ... sequence number achieves ordered data transfer.
+The destination host rearranges based on the sequence number
-- retransmission
+- retransmission ... any cumulative stream not acknowledged is retransmitted.
-- flow control
-- Window scaling
+- flow control ... flow control is achieved by increasing or decreasing the window size depends on the buffer size.
+- Window scaling ... window scaling uses windows size.
+Windows size lets the peer know the data size how much the peer can send wihtout ACK.

+## SSL